 A next step is to provide a more fine grained and structured access to data through SPARQL querying.
+Another extension when querying is the use of an alignment server in order to transform queries on the fly when different ontologies are used in the query and a corresponding content provider.

 This promises to raise the issue of computation, and thus energy, cost on mobile platform.
 A further issue will be the control of privacy in such a framework.
 But here too, we think that semantic technologies can help.